Bodies of evidence: the law around missing persons and presumption of death

 The new bill recognises the success of the legislation already in effect in Northern Ireland and Scotland, and aims to adopt a similar process.
 It is, however, likely that any legislation we see now will be substantially altered by the time it reaches assent – if it gets to that stage at all.
 In the meantime, we can continue to watch and wait, in the hope that this overlooked area of law can finally be made clear.

-For more information on any of the mattes raised in this article, please contact our Private Client Services team us on 0117 904 6000.
+For more information on presumption of death or any of the other issues raised in this article, please contact our Private Client Services team us on 0117 904 6000.

 Posted on Dec 20th, 2012 by Lyons Davidson